Undergraduate Research

 • 194D: Advanced Clinical Research

 These courses are not sequential.
 Each is 5 credits and may be repeated for credit.
 Students petition every quarter for credit.
-To view current 194 research postings click here.
+To view 194 research postings of labs actively recruiting click here.

 Please check out our new guide that details information about professors' labs and their areas of study: Lab Resource Guide